 Several types of medications are used to treat allergy symptoms.
 Here's more information.By Mayo Clinic Staff

 Allergy medications are available as pills, liquids, inhalers, nasal sprays, eyedrops, skin creams and shots (injections).
-Some allergy medications are available over-the-counter, while others are available by prescription only.
-Here's a summary of the various types of allergy medications and why they're used.
+Some are available over-the-counter; others are available by prescription only.
+Here's a summary of the types of allergy medications and why they're used.

 Antihistamines block histamine, a symptom-causing chemical released by your immune system during an allergic reaction.